konfidence-project/example-app/README.md

 ##### Step 1: Verify Kustomizations in OCI Registry

-Verify that a `v1.0.0` kustomization is pushed for each bookinfo microservice:
+Verify that kustomization with respective versions are pushed for each bookinfo microservice:

 ```bash
 oras repo tags konfidence.common.repositories.cloud.sap/example-app-tests/kustomizations/productpage